GangSuUGA/Numerical-Optimization/Chapter1_Convexity.md

 For convex programming problems, and more particularly for linear programs, local solutions are also global solutions, which generally makes them easier to solve both in theory and practice.

-However, general nonlinear problems, both constrained and unconstrained, may possess local solutions that are not global solutions.
+On the other hand, general nonlinear problems, both constrained and unconstrained, may possess local solutions that are not global solutions.

 # Definition: